IAmTimCorey/SiteIssues/README.md

 If you want to learn C#, this is the course to take.

 ## Sites Not Covered
  * Courses site - the hosting for our paid courses is on Teachable.
 We do not have control over site outages, network slowdowns, or other issues related to that site.
-If you do encounter a problem with the site and cannot get help from Teachable, you can email help@iamtimcorey.com and we will do what we can.
+Here is the Teachable status link: https://www.teachablestatus.com/ If you do encounter a problem with the site and cannot get help from Teachable, you can email help@iamtimcorey.com and we will do what we can.